1. Home

 • Arrangement fee - Also known as a completion fee, this is the money you owe to a lender after accepting a mortgage.
 You can either pay this straight away, or add it onto your mortgage.
 But remember, if you add it on to your loan, this means you pay more in interest.

-What schemes are available to help first-time buyers?
+What schemes are available for first-time buyers?

 • First Homes scheme - Only available in England, this scheme allows you to buy a home for 30% to 50% less than its market value.
 The homes must either be a new build or one that was originally bought as part of the scheme.
 You must be 18 or older, a first-time buyer, able to get a mortgage for at least half the price of the home and have an annual household income of £80,000 or less (£90,000 in London).